 Here are a few tips to make sure you’re buying the best smart thermostat for your business, and installing it correctly.

 1. Check that the smart thermostat is compatible with your HVAC and electrical systems.
-The Nest Learning Thermostat, ecobee4 and ecobee3 lite product pages on the Consumers Energy Business Marketplace all include links to installation information.
+The Nest Learning Thermostat and ecobee product pages on the Consumers Energy Business Marketplace all include links to installation information.

 2. Most smart thermostats are designed to be easy to use, with intuitive screen designs and highly rated companion apps.
 If you’re having trouble choosing between the options, consider choosing one with the ENERGY STAR® mark rather than one without.

 ENERGY STAR smart thermostats have had their energy savings potential independently verified based on actual field data, and have also been third-party certified to:

 - measure temperature accurately